The Bank of Cyprus Oncology Centre: Supporting Life

 With installation of the three linear accelerators underway, the next step was to ensure commissioning and staff training.
 Varian and Attikouris Medical supported this process.

 Mr. Petros Michaeloudes is the Senior Radiographer in charge of the treatment floor.
-He is directly responsible for treatment provided by the three Varian Linear Accelerators, and manages over 8 radiotherapists.
+He is directly responsible for treatment provided by the three Varian Linear Accelerators, and manages 12 radiotherapists.

 As he explains, a key challenge was to be able to learn the new system of imaging and software, while at the same time maintaining and continuing the older lines as they were gradually decommissioned and removed.